 Health and Life Sciences

 Oceans and Marine Science

 SIN Southeast Asia

 The Southeast Asia regional SIN team, based in Singapore, working with Embassies and High Commissions throughout the region, develops and supports cooperation on research and innovation with local partners in Southeast Asia and with partners across the UK.
-We work through programmes including the Newton Fund, Prosperity Fund, the EU-funded international cooperation project ‘SEA-EU-NET II’, and the UK-Southeast Asia Knowledge Partnership.
+We work through programmes including the Newton Fund, Prosperity Fund, and the UK-Southeast Asia Knowledge Partnership.